-Rice Flour Beetles are a little over 1/8 inches long when adults, and can live for over a year.
+Rice flour beetles are a little over 1/8 of an inch long when adults, and can live for over a year.
 Adults lay eggs in Josh's Frogs Beetle Batter, which take about a week to hatch into larvae.
 Within 6 weeks, the larvae pupate and become adult beetles.
-Due to their longevity and short maturation time, Rice Flour Beetles can quickly increase their population in a culture.
+Due to their longevity and short maturation time, rice flour beetles can quickly increase their population in a culture.

 The beetle larvae are usually what is fed to your pets.
 The adult beetles have chemical defenses that make them unappetizing to many reptiles and amphibians, but some will take them.
 At Josh's Frogs, we sift out the larvae and feed them to poison dart frogs, bumble bee toads, small tree frogs, and some smaller species of geckos.

 The larvae need to be separated from the Beetle Batter before feeding.
 Use the following steps as a guideline to harvesting and feeding beetles to your pet reptiles and amphibians:

 Rice flour beetles are an ideal supplemental feeder to a variety of reptiles and amphibians that appreciate smaller foods in their diet.
 They are very easy to culture and feed out to your pet, making them a must-have for those of you with poison dart frogs or other microphagous critters.
 We carry everything you need to culture RFBs for your pets!

 For more information on culturing rice flour beetles, please watch the following video: How to Culture Rice Flour Beetles